tpsst5/calculator/README.md

 ## Setup:
 The live version of the webpage can be seen [here](https://tpsst5.github.io/calculator/).
 ## Status:
-Adding functionality to input negative numbers and keyboard support in the future.
+This project is complete.
+If I come back to this in the future I'd like to add keyboard support and the ability to print out additional digits in the result if needed.